Greek PM defends controversial 'Plan B' for euro zone exit

 Tsipras was forced to respond to the issue in parliament after former finance minister Yanis Varoufakis this week revealed efforts to hack into citizens' tax codes to create a parallel payment system, prompting shock and outrage in Greece.

-He compared the plan to a country preparing its defenses ahead of war, saying it was the obligation of a responsible government to have contingency arrangements in place.
+He compared the plan to a country preparing its defences ahead of war, saying it was the obligation of a responsible government to have contingency arrangements in place.

 He did not directly refer to Varoufakis' disclosure of plans to hack into his ministry's software to obtain tax codes.
 But Tspiras said the idea of a database giving Greeks passwords to make payments to settle arrears was hardly "a covert and satanic plan to take the country out of the euro".